 In the 2016 election, the electorate heard both candidates highlight the plight of urban communities and call for a resolution to common problems of crime, poverty, and unemployment.
 This spotlight, however, has led many to disregard a variety of problems that exist in smaller, rural, low-income communities.
 These communities are facing a plethora of challenges, one of which is rising death rates for white women in their forties.

 A study, conducted by researchers Case and Deaton, shows that rural white communities are facing increasing death rates.
-White women in particular have seen an increase in morbidity rates by 30 percent.
+White women in particular have seen an increase in morbidity rates by 30%.
 The trend of rising morbidity started in 2000; in rural communities, 228 white women in their late forties would die for every 100,000 women.
-Sixteen years later, the rate increased by 77 percent, with 296 women dying for every 100,000.
-Between 1992 and 2006, female mortality increased in 42.8 percent of counties nationwide.
+Sixteen years later, the rate increased by 77%, with 296 women dying for every 100,000.
+Between 1992 and 2006, female mortality increased in 42.8% of counties nationwide.

 This trend has been evident for years.
 An increase in morbidity rates has coincided with a decline in jobs and an increase in incarceration and suicide rates.
-Labor participation for women decreased between 2000 and 2014 by three percentage points and for young women it has decreased by more nine percentage points.
+Labor participation for women decreased between 2000 and 2014 by three percentage points, and for young women, it has decreased by more than nine percentage points.
 Between 2007 and 2011, state and local governments fired roughly 765,000 employees.
-Women comprised about 70 percent of those losses.
-Loss of jobs in these rural communities have occurred at the same time as an increase in incarceration rates for white women.
-Between 2000 and 2014 incarceration rates have increased from 34 to 53 percent.
+Women comprised about 70% of those losses.
+The loss of jobs in these rural communities has occurred at the same time as an increase in incarceration rates for white women.
+Between 2000 and 2014 incarceration rates have increased from 34% to 53%.
 Drug and alcohol overdose rates for working-age white women have quadrupled.
-Suicide rates are also up by as much as 50 percent.
+Suicide rates are also up by as much as 50%.